AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Conclusion

 \section{Conclusion}

-Existing mechanisms to offload partial operations to CCM are unable to leverage the trade-offs of different underlying CXL protocols.
-In this work, we identify those tradeoffs and demonstrate the importance of considering the host-CCM interactions from an end-to-end perspective, in order to maximize operation overlap and eliminate stalls and inefficiencies.
-To support efficient general-purpose CCM systems in diverse environments, this work proposes a new offloading mechanism called ‘Asynchronous Back-Streaming’, and a system called \system that integrates the protocol efficiently.
-By supporting efficient data streaming and lightweight pipelining in host-CCM interactions, \system reduces end-to-end runtime by up to \cred{50.4\%}, and \cred{CCM} and \cred{host} idle times by average \cred{22.11$\times$} and \cred{3.85$\times$}, respectively.
+Existing mechanisms to offload partial operations to CCM \iscaRev{cannot leverage} \sheph{the underlying CXL protocols, as each treats CCM as either a device or memory alone.} In this work, we identify those tradeoffs and demonstrate the importance of considering the host-CCM interactions from an end-to-end perspective, in order to maximize operation overlap and eliminate stalls and inefficiencies.
+To support efficient general-purpose CCM systems, this work proposes a new offloading mechanism called Asynchronous Back-Streaming, \sheph{which uniquely coordinates CXL.io DMA and CXL.mem to enable} efficient data streaming and \sheph{asynchronous pipelining.} \sheph{\system realizes this protocol with lightweight host-CCM interaction, reducing} end-to-end runtime by up to \iscaRev{50.14\%}, \sheph{application-level} CCM and host idle times \iscaRev{by an average of} \iscaRev{14.53$\times$} and \iscaRev{3.93$\times$}, \sheph{and host core stall time by up to 6$\times$.}